Low carb: how it works

 If you want more beautifully-packaged knowledge about a low-carb, high-fat diet (LCHF) there are many video courses on the membership pages (free trial one month).

-This presentation I gave at the Ancestral Health Symposium 2011 summarizes the history and science behind the ongoing LCHF revolution.
+The presentation above summarizes the history and science behind the ongoing low-carb revolution.

 Improve this page